orhanolgen/orhanolgen.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate in Economics at Central European University, with research interests in macroeconomics, labor economics, and political economy.
-My current work examines the impact of artificial intelligence and technological change on labor markets, combining theoretical modeling with empirical analysis.
-My long-term goal is to build a career that blends theory, data, and policy insight.
+I'm a PhD candidate in Economics at Central European University, currently in the research phase after completing my coursework and comprehensive exams.
+My work sits at the intersection of macroeconomics, labor economics, and political economy, with a growing interest in how technological change and institutions shape labor markets and development outcomes.
+Before academia, I worked in both the private and public sectors, including as a cloud engineer and policy analyst.
+These experiences gave me a practical lens for thinking about economics and helped me build a solid foundation in coding and data analysis.
+I’m currently working part-time as a consultant economist at IAMECON, where I contribute to research on market dynamics and policy evaluation.
+My long-term goal is to build an academic career that blends theory, data, and policy insight.